 This site offers new and innovative techniques, lesson plans, studies, and research to help bolster any environmental education curriculum.

-Upham Woods will host collaborators and partners on January 11-12, 2017 to begin a recently awarded grant from the EPA.
-Upham and their partners have been awarded a grant from the Environmental Protection Agency Environmental Education Local Grant Program (Grant number: EPA-00E02045) to support two years of DOTS implementation with a focus on local water quality in collaboration with Escuela Verde and Urban Ecology Center in Milwaukee, the School District of La Crosse, and the Mary Griggs Burke Center for Freshwater Innovation of Northland College.
-Collaborators will gather at Upham this January to familiarize themselves with the existing DOTS tools and new water quality enhancements, learn about the new data collection and online visualization tools, give feedback on the resources that have been made so far, and to plan out the next two years of grant implementation.
-To learn more about this Kickoff Event and what the grant entails, please check out the flier, here.
+In January 2017, Upham Woods hosted collaborators and partners for a Grant Kickoff Meeting to begin a recently awarded grant from the EPA.
+Upham and their partners have been awarded a grant from the Environmental Protection Agency Environmental Education Local Grant Program (Grant number: EPA-00E02045) to support two years of DOTS implementation with a focus on local water quality.
+Collaborators and partners in this project include Escuela Verde and the Urban Ecology Center in Milwaukee, the School District of La Crosse, and the Mary Griggs Burke Center for Freshwater Innovation of Northland College.

 “Find Environmental Education in Your Community,” a video project made possible by North American Association of Environmental Educators, Wisconsin Association for Environmental Education, Environmental Protection Agency, and University of Wisconsin-Extension.
 Check out the video here.

 Value of a Tree How-To Videos

 Please view our newest video guides on “Value of a Tree Tools: How-To” at the Upham Woods YouTube Channel.
 These tools include an increment borer, DBH tape. a forestry clinometer, and a homemade clinometer.